Approximate Public Exposure Periods for DQC Rules and Guidance

 Public review and comment is a critical part of the process of improving the usability of XBRL filed with the SEC.
 Generally, rules are considered for approval within 45 days of the close of public exposure for comment, and should be implemented in all filings within 90 days of approval.

-During the Public Review period for version 29 the Data Quality Committee seeks comment on ten automated checks for US GAAP filers and one additional check for IFRS filers, as well as updates to rules for filers using the US GAAP and IFRS taxonomies, from Monday, December 8 through Thursday, January 22, 2026.
+During the Public Review period for version 30 the Data Quality Committee seeks comment on nine automated checks for US GAAP filers and one additional check for IFRS filers, as well as updates to previously approved rules for filers using the US GAAP and IFRS taxonomies, from Wednesday, May 6 through Saturday, June 20, 2026.

 The latest compiled rule releases and reference implementation code are linked at right.
 These resources can be used with Arelle - the free, open source XBRL processor - and the XULE rules engine.
 See the schedule in the inset box for approximate public exposure period timing.